-Where the company is a subsidiary undertaking, disclose the name of the company's ultimate parent company and the country of incorporation if outside the UK.
+Sch 4 (9) Where the company is a subsidiary undertaking, disclose the name of the company's ultimate parent company and the country of incorporation if outside the UK.

 All entities must disclose the name of its parent and, if different, the ultimate controlling party.
-If neither the parent nor the ultimate parent produces consolidated accounts, the name of next most senior parent that does so.
+If neither the parent nor the ultimate parent produces consolidated accounts, the name of next most senior parent that does so shall also be disclosed.

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)